The Brunch Bunch

 Sunday Brunch is served in Cafe 15, our super-cool subterranean restaurant space that’s full of intriguing things to look at from hand-blown glass chandeliers and lamp shades to a wall of whisks, and a chemist’s shop unit rescued from the depths of Wales, filled with gorgeous old apothecary bottles and medical tinctures and potions from eras gone by.

-You can expect an indulgent affair; we’re serving three courses for £25, or add prosecco, Bloody or Virgin Mary, house red and white wines at whim, for a more relaxed convivial experience, for just £37
+You can expect an indulgent affair; we’re serving three courses for £25, or add prosecco, Bloody or Virgin Mary, house red and white wines at whim, for a more relaxed convivial experience, for just £37 per person.

 For starters you’re encouraged help yourself from the platters on the bar, where you’ll find the likes of slices of chicken and leek terrine, smoked salmon with accompaniments of caper berries, capers, gherkins and wedges of lemon and a simple cobb salad lifted with flavour-packed oven-dried tomatoes and a cool, silky blue cheese dressing.
 There might be a baby gem salad with feta, new potatoes and pink grapefruit for that extra zing, and you’ll definitely see platters of seasonal fruits, Italian meats – think mortadella, salami and parma ham – cheeses, sliced sourdough and plenty of pastries.
 If you’re still feeling peckish after the first sitting, you can, by all means, go up and get some more.